-Cognizant that parent involvement is essential to effective schooling, Meyer actively promotes a strong, comprehensive parent involvement policy.
-Not only does Meyer promote two-way communication about school programs and students' progress, but it also involves parents in instructional and support roles at the school by assisting in the classroom, participating on school committees and Parent Teacher Association (PTA), and chaperoning field trips.
-In addition to preparing parents to actively participate in school decision-making and developing their leadership skills in governance and advocacy, Meyer also provides parents with strategies and techniques to assist their children with learning activities at home.
-Finally, to ensure that parents receive the health, social, and other support services that are necessary to live healthy lives and promote student achievement, Meyer provides parents with the skills and resources to access community and support services.
+Parent involvement is essential to effective schooling and student academic success, Chávez actively promotes a strong, comprehensive parent involvement policy.
+Not only does Chávez promote two-way communication about school programs and students' progress, but we also involve parents in instructional and support roles at the school.
+In addition to preparing parents to actively participate in school decision-making and developing their leadership skills in governance and advocacy, Chávez also provides parents with strategies and techniques to assist their children with learning activities at home.
+Finally, to ensure that parents receive the health, social, and other support services that are necessary to live healthy lives and promote student achievement, Chávez provides parents with the skills and resources to access community and support services.